 Greenhouse gas emissions - raising the ambition

-2030 climate and energy framework - existing ambition
+2030 climate and energy framework - key targets

 Under the Regulation on the Governance of the Energy Union and Climate Action, the EU has adopted integrated rules to ensure planning, monitoring and reporting of progress towards its 2030 climate and energy targets and its international commitments under the Paris Agreement.

 Based on the better regulation principles, the governance process involves consultations with citizens and stakeholders.

 The Commission proposed the 55% target in its 2030 Climate Target Plan in September 2020.

 - Communication on the 2030 Climate Target Plan

 - 2030 Climate Target Plan Impact Assessment Executive Summary

 - Commission amended proposal for a Regulation: Climate Law

 - Synopsis report public consultation activities and in-depth report open public consultation